benstadin/spatialite4-jdbc/README.md

 Usage
 ============

 Note: Please see Xerial's documentation for common SQLite usage examples.
-This is just a very short introduction to initialize the SpatiaLite 4 JDBC driver.
+This is just a very short introduction on how to initialize the SpatiaLite 4 JDBC driver.

 For the general usage of JDBC, see [JDBC Tutorial](http://docs.oracle.com/javase/tutorial/jdbc/index.html) or [Oracle JDBC Documentation](http://www.oracle.com/technetwork/java/javase/tech/index-jsp-136101.html).